AliEzzatOdeh/coding_exercise/ABOUT.md

 hard for me to find more time.

-My application needs some enhancements that I would like to add if I had more time, like validations for fields are currntly alert messages they should be changed, also base url for the api is hard coded it should be a confuguration and finaly an auto complete support for city name.
+My application needs some enhancements that I would like to add if I had more time, like validations for fields are currntly alert messages they should be changed, also base url for the api is hard coded it should be a confuguration, add time picker that is supported by all browsers, add more options for user to search for an offer and finaly an auto complete support for city name.